JalalAl-Tamimi/Praat-Voicing-detection/README.md

-To access scripts and supporting documents, download the whole repository.
+To access scripts and supporting documents, download the whole repository from [here](https://github.com/JalalAl-Tamimi/Praat-Voicing-detection).
 You can access it by clicking on "View on GitHub" on top.

 The script "VUV_Computations_v4.praat" provides an automated method to detect voicing based on a sound file.
 A TextGrid can be used as well and the results of the voicing detection will be merged to the original TextGrid.